coquus-liber/xenial_xerus_bento/README.md

-## coquus liber (the cook book) bionic beaver bento
+## coquus liber (the cook book) xenial xerus bento

-This is setup to be a Developers Vagrant Box Workstation based on the Bionic Beaver Bento box.
+This is setup to be a Developers Vagrant Box Workstation based on the Xenial Xerus Bento box.

 Using Chef Recipes, the box installs x-windows and a collection of utilities for software development from the Ubuntu Repositories.